Miguel Iglesias: Early life and family

+War of the Pacific and presidency

-The war, now known as the War of the Pacific, quickly began to go wrong for Peru.
+War broke out in 1879 between a coalition of Peru and Bolivia against Chile over a border dispute.
+Iglesias commenced raising a new private militia.
+The war quickly began to go wrong for Peru.
 In the campaign of November 1879, the Peruvian Navy lost their two most important warships: the iron-clad Independencia was sunk by the corvette Covadonga, and the iron-clad Huascar was captured by the iron-clads Cochrane and Blanco Encalada, which had been supplied to Chile and Peru by British shipyards; the southern department of Tarapacá was overrun, and the professional Peruvian army was defeated.
 Subsequently, Iglesias's friend, Nicolás de Piérola, launched a successful coup d'état, declaring himself Supreme Commander in Chief.
 On December 23, 1879, he replaced President Prado, who was considered to have mismanaged the conduct of the war thus far.
 One of the battalions lending their armed support to Pierola was Iglesias's "Vencedores de Cajamarca," and Pierola appointed Iglesias as Secretary of War in his new government.

 Iglesias personally took charge of organizing the defence of the Peruvian capital city against the advancing Chileans in January 1881.
 Iglesias's main defensive lines were at the Morro Solar, a hill south of Lima.
 Under his command were 5000 men, mostly recruited from Cajamarca.
 After the Peruvian Second Division had been forced to retreat from San Juan, the battle for Lima concentrated on the Morro Solar.
 The first Chilean attack on the hill was repulsed, although reinforcements and artillery arrived.
 Iglesias found himself surrounded and outnumbered by 9000 Chilean troops and came under a withering barrage.
 Because the professional Peruvian army had previously been decimated in the south, losing much of its most modern equipment, Iglesias had only primitive, Peruvian-manufactured rifles without adequate sights and inferior to the Chilean Krupps.
 Of the men who defended the Morro Solar, only 280 were taken prisoner.
 Among those killed was General Iglesias's son Alejandro, aged 22.